-- Ensuring good classroom provision for all pupils. - Teachers are able to identify More Able pupils and are aware of issues and teaching strategies that challenge More Able pupils. - Providing learning opportunities to allow More Able & talented pupils to achieve their potential. - Ensuring planning is good, with high expectations for all pupils. - Good understanding of subject & pedagogical knowledge. - Awareness of what challenge looks like within their year group expectations and beyond. - To ensure effective transition between classes and phases.
+- Ensuring good classroom provision for all pupils. - Teachers are able to identify More Able pupils and are aware of issues and teaching strategies that challenge More Able pupils. - Providing learning opportunities to allow More Able & talented pupils to achieve their potential. - Ensuring planning and teaching is effective, with high expectations for all pupils. - Good understanding of subject & pedagogical knowledge. - Awareness of what challenge looks like within their year group expectations and beyond. - To ensure effective transition between classes and phases.